garkling/replog/README.md

 + `ORDER_DIFF_MULTIPLIER: 0.2` - a fraction from `ORDER_CORRECTION_TIME_LIMIT_S` for every awaiting message adding to the total timeout in case of disordering
 + `ORDER_CORRECTION_TIME_LIMIT_S: 60` - upper limit of waiting for the order correction in seconds in case of disordering

+The configuration currently can be changed in `docker-compose.yml`'s `environment` section.
+The `config.env` will be used in the next releases.

 ## Usage
 There is no UI/CLI available for the tool, but you can interact using REST API
 ___